NicorDesigns/SpringJDBC/doc/JDBC5EmbeddedTomcatJNDISpringDataSource.md

-## Embedded Tomcat JDBC JNDI DataSource Connection defined in a regular java main method.
+## Embedded Tomcat JDBC JNDI Spring DataSource Connection defined in a regular java main method.

-### 1 Create a new Java Maven Module (JDBC4EmbeddedTomcatJndiDataSource)
+### 1 Create a new Java Maven Module (JDBC5EmbeddedTomcatSpringJndiDataSource)

 ### 2 Use IntelliJ